The Hidden Dungeon Only I Can Enter: Characters

 Luna is a half-elf saintess/cleric who is Lola's best friend.
-She is introduced into the story as a solution towards solving the curse of a duke's daughter who happens to go to same adventurer's school as Noir and Emma.
+She is introduced into the story as a solution towards solving the curse of a duke's daughter who happens to go to the same adventurer's school as Noir and Emma.
 As a famous cleric, her skills are quite unique with her being one of very few with curse purification skills; it initially shortened her lifespan, but Noir alters it to instead decrease Luna's finances.
 After her short adventure together with Noir on purifying the curse, she develops a crush on Noir, to the dismay of Emma and Lola.